MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 ### Custom environments and artifacts

-In addition to the default environments and artifacts, you can leverage Unity and the Mesh toolkit to create custom environments and rich content that can be used in event experiences.
+In addition to the default environments that are customizable with artifacts, you can leverage Unity and the Mesh toolkit to create custom environments and rich content that can be used in event experiences.
 To learn more about creating custom environments and artifacts, see the [Choose your journey](../develop/getting-started/choose-your-journey.md) developer docs to get started.

 ## Create your event template